 Types of Soil Explained

 Most garden soils fall into one of six main soil types.
 Each soil condition suits different plants and has slightly different properties.
 Generally, loose, gritty soils drain well and have good airflow but lack nutrients.
 Dense soils hold lots of moisture and nutrients at the cost of poor airflow.

 Let’s examine the six main soil types more closely:

 Chalky soils can be loose or dense, but nearly all are more alkaline than other soils.
 Chalky soils are made up of small rocks, meaning they can drain well but lack nutrients.

-Peat is usually used in compost because iit contains organic matter.
+Peat is usually used in compost because it contains organic matter.
 Although it holds moisture and nutrients well, it also lacks initial nutrients.
 Peat soils are also quite acidic, making them unsuitable for many plants.

-Although sandy soils lack nutrients, they’re well-draining, easy to dig, and have pretty good airflow.
+Although sandy soils lack nutrients, they’re well-draining, easy to dig, and have good airflow.
 Sandy soils also warm up quickly in the spring but can become compacted.
 Sandy soils feel gritty to the touch and crumble easily.

 Silt soils feel very similar to sandy soils.
 They’re loose and well-draining but can retain more nutrients than sandy soils.
 Silt soils are easy to dig but can suffer from compaction.

 For the best possible blooms, grow cosmos in loose, gritty, well-draining soils that lack nutrients.
 If the soil is too nutritious, cosmos produce more leaves than flowers.
 Sandy, chalky, and loamy or silty soils are ideal for cosmos.
 The soil should have a neutral pH between 6.5 and 7.5.